sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 ### "mid-query" failures on large datasets

-SQL select returns paged results; the source file is _not_ filtered in one go in the initial request.
+S3 Select returns paged results; the source file is _not_ filtered in one go in the initial request.

 This means that errors related to the content of the data (type casting, etc) may only surface partway through the read.
-This does not result in
+The errors reported in such a case may be different than those raised on reading the first page of data, where it will happen earlier on in the read process.

 ### External Resources on for troubleshooting

-See
+See:

 * [SELECT Command Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-glacier-select-sql-reference-select.html)
 * [SELECT Object Content](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectSELECTContent.html)

 ### IOException: "not a gzip file"

-This surfaces when trying to read in data from a .gz source file through an MR or other analytics query, and the gzip codec has tried to parse it.
+This surfaces when trying to read in data from a `.gz` source file through an MR or other analytics query, and the gzip codec has tried to parse it.

 ```